1898 Trilj earthquake: Damage and casualties

 The town of Turjaci, Košute, Čaporice, Gardun, Grab, Trilj, Vedrine and Vojnić suffered the most damage.
 Some houses were completely demolished, and many were damaged.
 Landslides and cracks in the ground were observed.
 Churches and schools were damaged.
 Some wells ran out of water.

 Kišpatić (1899) states from the Report of the Presidency of the Dalmatian governments "that in all, 2,365 residential and commercial buildings were damaged, 5 parish houses and 2 churches were destroyed".

 The number of victims was much less than expected.
 It was harvest time so many residents were in the fields at the time of the earthquake.
 However, three children and three women were killed in Trilj.
 There were 12 people severely injured in Turjaci, and 20 people in Vojnić were also seriously wounded.
-In Gardun, Košutah, Trilj and Čaporice, half of all houses were destroyed, and over 40 were wounded.
+In Gardun, Košute, Trilj and Čaporice, half of all houses were destroyed, and over 40 were wounded.
 About 10,000 people became homeless.